-Cost Guide: 8 Secrets about the True Cost of a Uniform Rental Program
+Cost Guide: Understanding the True Cost of a Uniform Rental Program

 $10 shop supply fee (compressed air, mounting lubricant, computer balance machine maintenance, etc.)

 Total bill is now $320 for tires plus $130 extra charges = $450

 Happy with your new tires, but disappointed with the final total cost, you call Store B and tell them you would like to get the total installed cost of the exact same tires for your car.
 The representative on the phone says the tires are $100 each and there is a $5.00 per tire disposal charge.
 “Total $420.”

 You ask, “What about mounting, balancing, road hazard warranty, etc.?”

 The representative says, “It is included in the price of the tire.
 After all, the tires would not do you any good if they weren’t put on the car.”